valentynkt/BackendGarden/content/notes/Backends for Frontends pattern.md

 Implementing the BFF pattern requires:

 - Designing separate backend services tailored to the needs of each specific frontend platform.
-- Ensuring that these services encapsulate all the business logic, data management, and performance optimizations relevant to their respective frontends.
+- Ensuring that these services [[Encapsulation|encapsulate]] all the business logic, data management, and performance optimizations relevant to their respective frontends.
-- Implementing robust API gateways that route requests to the appropriate backend, enhancing modularity and maintainability.
+- Implementing robust [[API]] gateways that route requests to the appropriate backend, enhancing modularity and maintainability.

 ### Best Use Cases